 And wait, there's more.
 Gout attacks are caused by an increased CONCENTRATION of uric acid.
 That means you've got uric acid from the food you eat.
 But it also means your body has less liquid to dilute that acid.
 In other words, when you're dehydrated, uric acid gets more concentrated in your body.
 Now let's get to the really bad news.
 Salty foods are dehydrating.
 So say good bye to those pre-dinner nuts.
 And so is alcohol, which means that holiday toasts (and your favorite beer) could cause major problems.

-So, truly, Super Bowl parties create the perfect storm of gout-triggers: food that increase uric acid production and dehydrating beverages that increase the acid’s concentration in your body.
+Now you see why Thanksgiving meals and Super Bowl parties create the perfect storm of gout-triggers.
+You munch on food that increase uric acid production.
+And you guzzle dehydrating beverages that increase the acid’s concentration in your body.